OUR HISTORY

 Hawaiʻi ʻUlu Co-op (HUC) is a farmer-owned business working to revitalize ‘ulu (breadfruit) as a viable crop and dietary staple by empowering farmers as change-makers in Hawaiʻi’s food system.

-The co-op is committed to the revival of ʻulu to strengthen Hawaiʻi’s food security and to the value of mālama ʻāina – care or protection of the earth – by using environmentally responsible production methods.
+The co-op is committed to the revival of ʻulu to strengthen Hawaiʻi’s food security, and to the value of mālama ʻāina – care or protection of the earth – by promoting environmentally responsible production methods.

 Our vision is a thriving cooperative that sustains and uplifts producers, consumers, and society as a whole.
 Farmer owned, ‘āina grown—from our trees to your table